Up to 60% off sofas & mattresses — limited‑time deals.

 • Why choose these models

-• Configures into guest-ready layouts without committing to one fixed footprint
+• Configures into guest-ready layouts without locking you into one fixed footprint

-• Lets you tune depth and seating style as your habits change
+• Lets you tune seat depth and lounging posture as your habits change

 • Alternatives to consider